Titanic Tour in Southampton, Southampton

 4) Holyrood Church

-Holyrood Church (or Holy Rood Church) was one of the original five churches serving the old walled town of Southampton.
-Built in 1320, the church was destroyed by Nazi bombing during the blitz in November 1940.
-In 1957 the shell of the church was dedicated as a memorial to the sailors of the Merchant Navy.
+Holyrood Church, originally one of the five churches serving the old walled town of Southampton, dates back to 1320.
+Though heavily damaged by Nazi bombing during the Blitz in November 1940, its remnants remain a poignant memorial to the sailors of the Merchant Navy, officially dedicated in 1957.

-Inside the church, under the tower is a memorial fountain, erected in 1912–13 for those who lost their lives in the sinking of the RMS Titanic.
-The fountain is supported on four stone columns, with a curved pediment on each side with carvings depicting the "Titanic", surmounted by a four-columned cupola.
+Inside the church, a memorial fountain, erected in 1912–1913 under the tower, pays tribute to those who perished in the sinking of the RMS Titanic.
+The fountain rests on four stone columns, with carvings of the Titanic adorning a curved pediment, all beneath a four-columned cupola.

 5